When Can I Expect My Compensation?

 Posted on Saturday, January 1st, 2022 at 6:43 pm

-A claim or a lawsuit for an injury that was not your fault must go through several steps before you can expect to receive financial compensation, or damages.
+A claim or a lawsuit for an injury that was not your fault must go through several steps before you can expect financial compensation or damages.
 You must submit an insurance claim to the at-fault party’s insurance company, after which they investigate the claim.
+Most importantly, you are probably wondering: When can I expect my compensation?

-In many cases, they will send an insurance adjuster to ask questions and possibly offer you an initial settlement.
-It’s important that you do not speak with an insurance adjuster without your Oklahoma personal injury attorney present.
+They often send an insurance adjuster to ask questions and possibly offer you an initial settlement.
+You mustn’t speak with an insurance adjuster without your Oklahoma personal injury attorney present.

 Insurance adjusters are skilled negotiators.
 Their goal is to protect the financial interests of their company.
 This means the first settlement offer is often not the best.
-Insurance companies are protected by skilled and experienced attorneys.
-You should be too.
+Skilled and experienced attorneys protect insurance companies.
+You should be protected too.

-If your attorney is unable to negotiate a fair settlement with the insurance company, you and your attorney may decide to take the case to court.
+If your attorney cannot negotiate a fair settlement with the insurance company, you and your attorney may decide to take the case to court.
 In Oklahoma, there is a two-year statute of limitations.
 This means you must submit a lawsuit within two years of the date of the injury or accident.
 If you don’t, the court will likely dismiss your case.

 compensation check